evanhyd/Sudoku-Solver/README.md

 # Algorithm:
 Using DFS backtrack to search for the solution
 Greedily fill out the grid with the least move options to prune down the subtree
-Fast move generation by utilizing bits maniplation
+Fast move generation by using bitwise opreations to perform set intersect/unions.

 # To Do List: